StemVibrations/STEM/docs/boundary_conditions.rst

 Practical tips
 --------------
-- Boundary condition dimensions: 2 for surfaces in 3D, 1 for lines in 2D.
+- Boundary condition dimensions: 0 for points, 1 for lines, 2 for surfaces.
 - Keep boundary condition names unique.
 - When assigning boundary conditions, by geometry IDs, visualise the geometry to avoid mis-assignments.
 - Place absorbing boundaries sufficiently far from sources to avoid spurious reflections.
-- Use Lysmer absorbing boundaries conditions to mitigate spurious reflections.
+- Use absorbing absorbing boundaries conditions to mitigate spurious reflections.